-Until django-SHOP version 0.2, amounts relating to money were kept inside a Decimal type and stored in the database model using a DecimalField.
+In earlier versions of django-SHOP, amounts relating to money were kept inside a Decimal type and stored in the database model using a DecimalField.
 In shop installations with only one available currency, this wasn't a major issue, because the currency symbol could be hard-coded anywhere on the site.